emmxl/Linux_Scripts/assignment one/README.md

 - The script will automatically create any missing groups and group IDs if they are not provided in `groups.txt`.
 - If a user already exists, the script will delete the old user and recreate them with the new configuration.
 - Passwords are stored in `passwords.txt` and should be handled securely.

-## License
-This script is provided as-is.
-Use it at your own risk.